canonical/microceph/docs/how-to/mount-cephfs-share.rst

 Fetch the ``ceph.conf`` and ``ceph.keyring`` file :

-Ideally, a keyring file for any CephX user which has access to CephFs will work.
+Ideally, a keyring file for any Cephx user which has access to CephFs will work.
 For the sake of simplicity, we are using admin keys in this example.

 .. code-block:: none